dtmilano/CulebraTester-public/README.md

 |:----------|
 |Before reporting an issue, search the existing one in [Public issues](https://github.com/dtmilano/CulebraTester-public/issues) and if the same issues was already reported add comments to it.|

+Need to report a technical issue or send feedback about **CulebraTester**?
+If so, follow these steps:

 # Want to learn more?
 Detailed information can be found at [culebra.dtmilano.com](http://culebra.dtmilano.com/).